 If you have an Android phone and the app is not tracking your steps, try installing the Google Fit app.
-This should solve the problem, but it could take a few hours.
+This should solve the problem, but it could take a few hours to show steps.
 If you install the new version of the app, it will prompt you to install Google Fit.
-Alternatively, you can use a Garmin wristband.
+Alternatively, you can use a Garmin wristband (see below).

 Open the “Health” app